journeyapps/mongo-oplog-backup/README.md

 A sample cron script to clean-up any older backups about an hour before the weekly full backup:

    0 23 * * 0 /path/to/ruby/bin/mongo-oplog-backup rotate --dir /path/to/backup/location --keep_days=28 >> /path/to/backup.log

+It is strongly recommended to use the `dryRun` option to thoroughly test your particular configuration and schedule.

 ## To restore